Inheritance Tax Planning

 - Annual exemption – You can give up to £3,000 away each year, either as a single gift or as several gifts adding up to that amount, plus any unused allowance from the previous year.

-- Wedding and civil partnership gifts- Gifts to someone getting married or registering a civil partnership are exempt up to a certain amount.
+- Wedding and civil partnership gifts – Gifts to someone getting married or registering a civil partnership are exempt up to a certain amount.

-- Business, Woodland, Heritage and Farm Relief – If you own a business, farm, woodland or National Heritage property, some relief from Inheritance Tax may be available.
+- Business, Woodland, Heritage and Farm Relief – If you own a business, farm, woodland or National Heritage property, some relief from inheritance tax may be available.

 Your Will sets out how you wish for your estate to be distributed to beneficiaries.
-Without a Will, the estate will be distributed according to the rules if intestacy, which may not be in line with your wishes.
+Without a Will, the estate will be distributed according to the rules of intestacy, which may not be in line with your wishes.
 It is, therefore, important to ensure that you have a properly drafted Will in order to ensure your wishes are met.

 Despite your best intentions, the distribution of this wealth by your Will can have unintended consequences, in terms of tax and in other areas.
 For this reason, a Deed of Variation can be created within 2 years of the date of death in order to change the terms of the Will.

-This can be to provide for someone left out of the original will, to reduce IHT or other taxes, or simply to clear up ambiguities in the Will.
+This can be to provide for someone left out of the original will, to reduce inheritance tax or other taxes, or simply to clear up ambiguities in the Will.
 From a tax perspective, the Deed of Variation is treated as if the original Will always had the terms of the deed, rather than being a subsequent change.

-Tax Inheritance and Wills Service
+Inheritance Tax Planning and Wills Service

 Tax Innovations can help you to understand the tax impact of the terms of a Will, and to help find alternative terms that would better suit the needs of the beneficiaries of the Will.